jonaprieto/specs/src/architecture/economics/proof-of-stake/reward-distribution.md

 ## Commission

 Commission is charged by a validator on the rewards coming from delegations.
-These are set as percentages by the validator, who may charge any commission they wish (in $\[ 0,1\]$).
+These are set as percentages by the validator, who may charge any commission they wish between 0-100%.

 Let $c_V(e)$ be the commission rate for a delegation $D$ to a validator $V$ at epoch $e$.
 The expression for the product $p_n$ we have introduced earlier can be modified as